endurantgames/52-first-dates/src/lexicon.md

 Main
 ~   The main is a headmate who is considered by the rest of the system to be one the
     main or central influences on the system.
-    [Spinny was our main before but we feel more comfortable now with a shared responsibility model]{.ora}
+    [Spinny was our main before but we feel more comfortable now with a shared responsibility model]{.aura}
     This doesn't necessarily mean they front
     often.
 A main can be a leader, teacher, or another authoritative figure that has an influence over the system.
 They may also be someone that others draw energy from.